yellowmessenger/documentation/docs/platform_concepts/growth/dataops.md

 sidebar_label : Data operations
 ---

-Our platform collects and stores certain system data points to give the right experience to the end-users, customers, and their dynamic AI agents.
-This data is used to power different modules inside the Yellow AI platform.
+The Yellow.AI platform collects and stores system data points to enhance the end-user and customer experience with dynamic AI agents.
+This data is utilized by various modules within the platform.

-**Data Ops**(Data operations) feature is designed for the customers(enterprises) who want to fetch this data from the yellow.ai platform into their systems from an information security perspective or for dashboarding and reporting purposes.
+The **Data Ops** (Data Operations) feature allows enterprises(customers) to retrieve this data from the Yellow.AI platform for information security purposes or to create dashboards and reports.

-## 1. Data Export
+## Data export

-Data can be exported to your system storage by following three steps- choose the data to be exported, choose the frequency, choose the destination, and generate rules which will export your data.
+You can export data from the Yellow.AI platform to your system storage by following three steps: selecting the data to be exported, choosing the export frequency, and selecting the destination.

-> Existing rules can only be **Deactivated**.
-There is no option to Activate it.
+> Existing rules can only be **deactivated**.
+Activation is not available.

 ------